ngtban/wavenet_de_data_prep/README.md

 1. Elixir 1.10.4
 2. PostgreSQL 13.3

-I cannot guarantee that the code workers for lower versions of the applications listed above.
+I cannot guarantee that the code works for lower versions of the applications listed above.

 Please also make sure that you have a around 65GB of free disk space for the audio clips.